 It Is Finished.

-It was before 9am on Friday morning when Pontius Pilate handed Jesus over to be crucified and the agonizing climb began to Golgotha, the Place of the Skull, as He carried His cross.
+It was before 9am that morning when Pontius Pilate handed the badly beaten and scourged Jesus over to be crucified.
+As He carried His heavy cross, He began the agonizing climb to Calvary or Golgotha, the Place of the Skull.

 “Here they crucified him, and with him two others–one on each side and Jesus in the middle.
 Pilate had a notice prepared and fastened to the cross.
-It read: ‘JESUS OF NAZARETH, THE KING OF THE JEWS…’ (John 19:18-19 NIV 84).
+It read: ‘JESUS OF NAZARETH, THE KING OF THE JEWS…’ (John 19:18-19 NIV).

 The criminal on one side of Jesus threw insults at Him asking if He were Christ, why didn’t He save Himself and them?
 The other criminal feared God and rebuked the other criminal, saying Jesus had not done anything wrong.
-He humbly said,
+The criminal humbly said,

 Like the two criminals, one on each side of Jesus, we are given a choice.
 Perhaps that’s why there were two criminals being crucified beside Him– not one, not five, but two–because of THE choice.